GigawattDigital/securesilo/README.md

 ```

 If your silo is running behind a reverse proxy that provides SSL termination (like a local nginx server,
-AWS ELB load balancer or remote reverse proxy service such as Cloudflare), you can set SILO_URL to an https
+AWS ELB load balancer or remote reverse proxy service such as Cloudflare), you can set `SILO_URL` to an
-URL e.g. `https://mysilo.mydomain.com` along with a `SILO_SSL=0` setting.
-Silo will detect the `https://`
+https URL e.g. `https://mysilo.mydomain.com` along with a `SILO_SSL=0` setting.
+Silo will detect the
-protocol of the URL and prompt you to confirm that you want to use https URL's even though it is running
+`https://` protocol of the URL and ask you to confirm that you want to use https URL's even though it is
-in http mode.
-While this could be considered slightly less secure, as traffic between your host and
+running in http mode.
+While this could be considered slightly less secure, as traffic between your silo
-the (possibly distant) reverse proxy will be unencrypted at the network level, the risk is insignificant
+host and the (possibly distant) reverse proxy will be unencrypted at the network level, the risk is
-because all traffic between your users' devices and the securesilo instance is still end-to-end encrypted
+not significant because all traffic between your users' devices and the securesilo instance is still
-at the application level, in transit, and at rest on the server.
-So the risk of a person-in-the-middle
+end-to-end encrypted at the application level, in transit, and at rest on the server.
+So the risk of a
-attack is limited to that person (such as staff at your hosting provider, at your users' internet providers,
+person-in-the-middle attack is limited to that person (e.g. staff at your hosting provider, your users'
-Cloudflare, or any of the untrusted networks in-between) being able to see _that communication is occurring_
+internet providers, Cloudflare, or any of the untrusted networks in-between) only being able to see _that
-between your web server and the reverse proxy.
-The content of that communication will still be encrypted.
+communication is occurring_ between your silo host server and the reverse proxy.
+The content of that
+communication will still be encrypted.

-See the [securesilo deployment guide](https://securesilo.ai/docs/deployment) for more advanced deployment
+See the [securesilo deployment guide](https://securesilo.ai/docs/deployment) for other advanced deployment
 configuration options.

 ## Related Projects

+Other Awesome, similar and related open source projects:

 - Langchain - Chaining multiple LLMs to one another
   <https://github.com/langchain-ai/langchain>